SEBI Grade A 2020

 Both the Objective and Descriptive Tests of SEBI Grade A 2020 exam will be conducted online.
-Kindly note, all questions (in both Preliminary and Main Examination, except the Test of English), are available bilingually in both English and Hindi language.
+Kindly note, all questions in SEBI Grade A Phase 1 and SEBI Grade A Phase 2 exams, except the Test of English, are bilingual i.e. in English and Hindi.

 SEBI Grade A Syllabus 2020

-Preparation phase is the one that precedes all the exam phases.
-Before you actually start your preparation for SEBI Grade A 2020 exam, please make sure that you are well aware of what all do you need to study in each subject.
-For that, you need to go through the SEBI Grade A syllabus, which is expected to be on the same lines as it has been in these previous years.
+Before you actually start your preparation for SEBI Grade A recruitment 2020 , make sure that you are well aware of what you need to study in each subject.
+For that, you need to go through the SEBI Grade A 2020 syllabus that has been provided in detail here.

 SEBI Grade A Phase 2 Syllabus 2020